ACSO assisted with arrest one of Franklin County's most wanted - Mississippi's Best Community Newspaper

 On Monday, deputies were able to locate and apprehend Moore without incident and Moore was turned over to deputies from the Franklin County Sheriff’s Office, law officials said.

-When deputies returned to Adams County, they were called to investigate suspicious activity at the Greystone Apartments on Devereaux Drive.
+When deputies returned to Adams County, they were called to investigate suspicious activity at the Greystone Apartments on Devereux Drive.

 When deputies pulled into the apartment complex, they observed several males run into an apartment and D’Davius Galtney sitting in a 2012 white Dodge Charger that had a temporary tag.

-When deputies ran the vin number on the Charger, they were notified that it was reported stolen on March 19, in Dallas, Texas.
+When deputies ran the vin number on the Charger, they were notified that it was reported stolen on March 19, in Dallas.

 Galtney, who was in the driver’s seat and had the key fob in his pocket, was arrested for possession of a stolen vehicle.